jamdominguez/Unity-Examples_and_CheatSheet/README.md

 ![parallax](section6/parallax_c.png)

 - Create a C# file to create the parallax behaviour.
 The tric here is create a different offsets in the movement for different background parts.
-And remove the bunch of background to have infinite background effect.
+And move the bunch of background to have infinite background effect.

 ![parallax](section6/parallax_d.png)